 Implement lean processes.
 Eliminate waste.
 Create more value.

-For more information on Leantime to help you manage your projects with lean project management, visit our features page to learn more about our system.
+For more information on starting a lean project by using lean project management, visit our features page to learn more about our system.